BourgeoisBear/nicsearch/README.md

 ## Usage

-If no `[QUERY]` items are supplied to the command line, nicsearch opens in interactive mode where the user can supply individual queries&mdash;each followed by the `<Enter>` key.
-RIR data will be automatically downloaded and indexed on first run.
-It caches RIR data in `$HOME/.cache/nicsearch` as gzipped text files.
+If no `[QUERY]` items are supplied to the command line, nicsearch opens in interactive mode.
+In this mode, the user can supply individual queries, each followed by the `<Enter>` key.
+RIR data is automatically downloaded and indexed on first invocation.
+By default, `nicsearch` caches RIR data in `$HOME/.cache/nicsearch` as gzipped text files, but this location can be overridden with the `-dbpath` flag.

 ```
 Usage of nicsearch: